amberferrerolaub/github-pages-with-jekyll/index.md

-# Welcome to my blog
+## Welcome to Amber's blog!

-I'm glad you are here.
-I plan to talk about ...
+I'm so glad you're here. :blush: I want to share my _amazing_ story with you, the story of how I learned **Markdown**.